Adipose tissue macrophages: Adipose tissue macrophages and obesity

 Increased recruitment of macrophages into adipose tissue is multifactoral.
 Adipocyte cell death observed within pathologically expanding adipose tissue is one of the factors.
 Macrophages are specialized phagocytes that remove dying or dead cells or cellular debris.
 Within adipose tissue, presence of dead adipocytes is a hallmark of obesity.
 Macrophages surrounding dying or dead adipocytes form crown-like structures (CLSs), identified by the absence of perilipin staining.

-In addition to increased number of macrophages within adipose tissue, obesity also induces a phenotypic switch in these cells toward the classically activated (M1) phenotype.
-Moreover, expression of inflammatory cytokines such as TNF-α is mostly derived from macrophages rather than adipocytes.
-It has been proposed that their presence contributes to the development of insulin resistance (IR) and diabetes type-2.
-Early and late stages of diet-induced obesity can also induce macrophage populations that are not representative of M1 or M2 phenotypes, including metabolically activate macrophages (MMe) and oxidized macrophages (Mox), both associated with IR.
+In addition to increased number of macrophages within adipose tissue, obesity also induces a phenotypic switch in these cells toward the pro-inflammatory phenotype.
+Moreover, some inflammatory cytokines such as tumor necrosis factor is mostly derived from macrophages rather than adipocytes.
+It has been proposed that their presence contributes to the development of insulin resistance and type 2 diabetes.
+Early and late stages of diet-induced obesity can also induce macrophage populations that are not representative of M1 or M2 phenotypes, including metabolically activate macrophages (MMe) and oxidized macrophages (Mox), both associated with insulin resistance.

 Adipose tissue macrophages isolated from obese patients express growth factors, cytokines, chemokines, and proteolytic enzymes involved in the regulation of tumor growth, angiogenesis, invasion, and metastatic spread, and resemble macrophages present in tumor stroma.